akbartus/Simple-AR/README.md

 * Adding interactive examples.

 ### **Tech Stack**
-The project is powered by AFrame, Three.js and WebAssembly (Emscripten Asm.js).
+The project is powered by AFrame, Three.js and WebAssembly (Emscripten, Asm.js).
 The component is compatible with latest version of A-Frame (1.4.2).
 Tests with older versions of A-Frame were not perfomed yet.

 ### **Demo**
 See demo of the component here: [Demo](https://webar-simple.glitch.me/)